Virgarg7/MERN_CALENDAR/api/README.md

-# nodejs-restapi-postgresql
+# Productivity-Calendar API
-Example project on how to build NodeJS RESTFul API with PostgreSQL as a database
+Connects to a postgresql server